BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Google/README.md

 * **Timestamp** : Timestamp (UTC)
 * **Locale** : User locale from the Google request

-The entire body of the Google request is placed into the Activity as Channel Data, of type Payload.
+The entire body of the Google request is placed into the Activity as Channel Data, of type **Payload**.

 ### Default Activity to Google Response mapping

 The Google adapter will send a response to the Google action request if the outgoing activity is of type MessageActivity or EndOfConversation activity.

-If the actvity you send from your bot is of type EndOfConversation then a response is sent indicating that the session should be ended.
+If the activity you send from your bot is of type EndOfConversation then a response is sent indicating that the session should be ended.

 If the activity type you send from your bot is of type MessageActivity the following values are mapped to a Google response object;

 * **SimpleResponse DisplayText** : Populated using the value of activity.Text if it is not null.
 * **OutputSpeech SSML** : Populated using the value of activity.Speak if it is not null.
 * **OutputSpeech TextToSpeech** : Populated using the value of activity.Text if it is not null.
 * **ExpectUserResponse** : Defaults to true.
 However, setting the InputHint property on the activity to InputHint.IgnoringInput will set this value to true and end the session.